benkeen/generatedata/api/README.md

-### generatedata REST API
+# generatedata REST API

 The purpose of the API is to allow you to programmatically generate data sets, rather than you to create them manually via the user interface.
-This would mean a big leap forward in letting you use the Data Generator in your automatic build tools.
+This would let you use the Data Generator in your automatic build tools.
 Useful for some. :)

 Right now it's a work in progress, but here's what I have planned.